 So what does Viagra do?
 Well it actually compliments the way in which nitric acid can function within erectile tissue, rather than provide an erection outright.
 When a male is aroused, the nitric acid produced will stimulate the further production of an enzyme known as cyclic guanosine monophosphate, or cGMP.
 This enzyme helps to soften muscles into a state of relaxation, which makes it a lot easier for blood to enter the erectile tissue and remain there until the erection is no longer active.

-As a result, Viagra doesn’t help to create an erection; it simply enhances the level of chemicals that are being produced during arousal which means that each of them are far more effective at doing what they do best.
+As a result, Viagra (and also Cialis) doesn’t help to create an erection; it simply enhances the level of chemicals that are being produced during arousal which means that each of them are far more effective at doing what they do best.
 The conclusion is that even a flaccid penis that receives little blood flow can experience an erection typically associated with youth in both vigour and longevity.